Pack3tL0ss/ConsolePi/README.md

 - create a quick command 'consolepi-install' to simplify the long command string to pull the installer from this repo and launch.
 - The ConsolePi installer will start on first login, as long as the RaspberryPi has internet access.
 This can be disabled by setting auto_install to false in this script.

-Once Complete you place the newley blessed micro-sd in your raspberryPi and boot.
+Once Complete you place the newly blessed micro-sd in your raspberryPi and boot.
 The installer will automatically start unless you've disabled it.
 In which case the `consolepi-install` will launch the installer.

 **4. Manual Installation**